Jane Stanford: Death

 The source of the strychnine was never identified.
 Stanford was buried alongside her husband, Leland, and their son at the Stanford family mausoleum on the Stanford campus.

-Memorials
+Recognition

-Jane Lathrop Stanford Middle School in the Palo Alto Unified School District was named after her in 1985.
+Jane Lathrop Stanford Middle School (JLS Middle School) in the Palo Alto Unified School District was named after Stanford in 1985.
 The town of Lathrop, California in San Joaquin County was developed by her husband's railroad company in the late 1860s and named after Jane and her brother Charles Lathrop.